Updated July 2nd, 2025

 CSE 240A - Princ/Computer Architecture with Prof. Dean Tullsen

 Course Description: This course will cover fundamental concepts in computer architecture.
-Topics include instruction set architecture, pipelining, pipeline hazards, bypassing, dynamic scheduling, branch prediction, superscalar issue, memory-hierarchy design, advanced cache architectures, and multiprocessor architecture issues.
+Topics include instruction set architecture, pipelining, pipeline hazards, bypassing, dynamic scheduling, branch prediction, superscalar issue, memory-hierarchy design, advanced cache architectures, multiprocessor and multithreaded architectures, power, and secure architectures.

 Link to Past Course: https://cseweb.ucsd.edu/